Skip to main content

 #

 In today’s fast-paced world of IoT and embedded systems, creating an intuitive and responsive Graphical User Interface (GUI) can make or break the user experience of your product.
 Espressif’s powerful microcontrollers, like the ESP32-S2 or the ESP32-S3, offer incredible capabilities for embedded applications.
 However, developing a professional-grade GUI that leverages these capabilities can be challenging.
 That’s where Embedded Wizard comes into play.
 Embedded Wizard is an award-winning GUI development solution by independent software company TARA Systems that enables engineers to create high-performance, visually appealing interfaces with ease.
+With the introduction of Embedded Wizard 15, the GUI framework now goes even further by incorporating AI-assisted development.
+Additionally, with Embedded Wizard Connect for Figma, developers and designers can now seamlessly transfer UI designs from Figma into the Integrated Development Environment (IDE), Embedded Wizard Studio, simplifying the transition from design to implementation.
 In this article, we’ll explore how Embedded Wizard integrates seamlessly with Espressif’s ecosystem, helping you to rapidly create and deploy stunning GUIs on your ESP32-based projects.

 Alt text